 Violent Video Games and Movies Causing Violent Behavior

-The assertions that violent movies and videogame cause kids to become violent have been made for a long time.
+The assertions that violent movies and video games cause kids to become violent have been made for a long time.
 Some researchers have noted that Columbine High School shooters Dylan Harris and Eric Klebold were avid computer gamers.
-Ironically, Seung-Hui Cho, the Virginia Tech shooter was seen by his roommates as odd because he never joined them in video games.
+Ironically, Seung-Hui Cho, the Virginia Tech shooter, was seen by his roommates as odd because he never joined them in video games.

 Do the assumptions about video-game violence leading to similarly violent behavior among children and adolescents make sense?
-On the surface many might think that “pulling the trigger” in such games is even worse that watching a violent film passively..
-There has in fact been extensive research and writing on the impact of violent movies and videos on behavior in kids.
+On the surface, many might think that “pulling the trigger” in such games is even worse than watching a violent film passively.
+There has, in fact, been extensive research and writing on the impact of violent movies and videos on behavior in kids.
 Some worry that there is a direct link, while others are concerned that these kinds of activities simply isolate kids or have addictive potential.
 The biggest fear many parents and clinicians have is that exposure to games or visual media with violent content may turn ordinary children and adolescents into violent people in the real world.

 But research is clearly lacking on a direct causal relationship between violent video games and youth violence.
-Interestingly, the US has the highest homicide rate in the world.
+Interestingly, the U.S. has the highest homicide rate in the world.
 But, as Fareed Zakaria noted in The Washington Post, the Japanese are avid video game players and have a homicide rate close to zero.
 He argues that the difference is the incredibly strict restrictions on firearms.
-In fact, the rate of video game use of all kinds is actually decreasing in the United States, and many of the top selling games are decidedly non-violent.
-(Does the NRA want to take on Super-Mario Brothers as etiologic for mass shootings?)
-Furthermore, as Mr. Zakaria suggests, many comparable nations have comparable consumption of video game and violent media, but low homicide rates.
+In fact, the rate of video game use of all kinds is actually decreasing in the United States, and many of the top-selling games are decidedly non-violent.
+(Does the NRA want to take on Super Mario Brothers as etiologic for mass shootings?)
+Furthermore, as Zakaria suggests, many comparable nations have comparable consumption of video games and violent media, but low homicide rates.

 There is, however, no doubt that the content of our visual and even written fictional media is bloody.
 Consider one particularly violent and well-known narrative: A broken and tired man returns from war unexpectedly, only to find what appears to him to be strangers taking advantage of his house and his family.
 In a fit of rage, he slaughters the people in his house, even after the victims of his carnage beg him for forgiveness.